dodrio/phx_custom/README.md

 - enhanced assets pipeline:
   - built-in [tailwindcss](https://tailwindcss.com/) support
-  - source map support for JavaScript and CSS (only enable in dev environment)
+  - source map support for JavaScript and CSS
 - separation for app and admin:
-  - standalone assets for app and admin frontend resources
+  - standalone frontend resources for app and admin
   - standalone namespaces for app and admin views

 > What is the meaning of app or admin?
 > Generally, a web application consists of two sub application, one for users, one for administrators.
-In the context of =phx_custom=, the code for users is called _app_, the code for administrators is called _admin_.
+In the context of =phx*custom=, the code for users is called \_app*, the code for administrators is called _admin_.

 ## Installation